CordellBlanchard/GSplatsVsNeRF/README.md

 ## Results

-Detailed results and analysis can be found in the project report pdf.
+Detailed results and analysis can be found in the project report pdf in the files section.